 increased riskof experiencing anxiety, of which fatigue is a symptom.

-However, a person can manage chronic fatigue in various ways.
+People can manage chronic fatigue in various ways.
 Below are some tips that someone with Crohn’s disease may find useful.

-Around 1 in 3 people with Crohn’s disease or ulcerative colitis have anemia.
+According to the Crohn’s and Colitis Foundation, about 1 in 3 people with Crohn’s disease or ulcerative colitis have anemia.
 Irritation and swelling in the intestines can mean the body does not absorb iron as it should, leading to anemia.

 People can get vitamin B12 from supplements or a variety of foods,